DeannaGelbart/search-by-color/README.md

 $ cp -r vendor/mjolnic/bootstrap-colorpicker/dist/img/bootstrap-colorpicker public/img/
 ```

-The searchable art must be placed under public/img/art/
+The art images must be placed under public/img/art/

-The thumbnails must be placed under public/img/art/thumbs.
-They can be created using ImageMagick:
+The thumbnails must be placed under public/img/art/thumbs, with the same filenames as the full size images.
+The thumbnails can be created using ImageMagick:
 ```
 $ cd public/img/art
 $ mkdir thumbs